-If your identified need is, Then consider the A) Support and coaching as an administrator in your first year of service New Building Administrators Academy (NBAA) B) Building focus and coherence of your system's improvement agenda and related short-term cycles of intentional action, leading to significant adult practice and student achievement gains School Administrators Institute for Transformational Leadership (SAIL) C) Deep analysis and problem solving of the complex problems of equity to address persistent achievement gaps, however they are manifested within your local community Leading for Equity Academy (LEA) D) Equipping leaders with the tools, language, and keen observation skills to better "see" and articulate the nuance of skillful teaching so that they can thoughtfully match feedback and resources to the most relevant teacher needs Analyzing Teaching for Student Results Academy (ATSR) E) Developing the capacity to provide coaching and feedback that is aligned to high expectations, standards, and research-based effective instructional practices.
+If your identified need is, Then consider the A) Gaining support and coaching as an administrator in your first year of service New Building Administrators Academy (NBAA) B) Building focus and coherence of your system's improvement agenda and related short-term cycles of intentional action, leading to significant adult practice and student achievement gains School Administrators Institute for Transformational Leadership (SAIL) C) Analyzing and deeply problem solving the complex challenges of equity to address persistent achievement gaps, however they are manifested within your local community Leading for Equity Academy (LEA) D) Equipping leaders with the tools, language, and keen observation skills to better "see" and articulate the nuance of skillful teaching so that they can thoughtfully match feedback and resources to the most relevant teacher needs Analyzing Teaching for Student Results Academy (ATSR) E) Developing the capacity to provide coaching and feedback that is aligned to high expectations, standards, and research-based effective instructional practices.
 Impactful Coaching Academy F) Developing assessment literacy capacity in order to lead continuous improvement efforts that focus on high quality teaching, learning, and organizational excellence.
 Data Leadership Academy